MonmouthSchool/MonmouthSchool.github.io/programming.md

 Computers are increasingly essential to the study of all aspects of biology.
 Basic computer programming is now required for everything from accessing and managing data, to statistical analysis, to simulation and numerical modeling.

-This course will provide an introduction to programming targeted towards biologists, and will take a student-centered, active learning, approach to teaching this material.
+This course provides an introduction to programming targeted towards science students, taking a student-centered, active learning, approach to teaching this material.

 * [Schedule](/syllabus/programming-schedule)